margaretstorey/mixed-methods/mixed-methods.md

 ## Invalid Criticisms

-- In the case of non-equal research designs, rejecting the paper on the basis of limitations of a minor method (e.g., few participants).
+- The method(ologie)s do not contribute equally (a non-equal design) or the minor method is limited (e.g. few participants).
 - The mixed- or multi-method approach isn't necessary (when it *is* beneficial)
-- The method(ologie)s do not contribute equally ("non-equal" research designs are ok)
-- The mixed- or multi-method approach introduces additional limitations
 - The method(ologie)s have different philosophical foundations or are otherwise incompatible
-- In an un-equal design, the wrong method is dominent
+- In an unequal design, the wrong method is dominant (this is a study design choice not a flaw )
 - The method(ologie)s have inconsistent findings

 ## Notes